Let’s be honest: No six words are more frustrating to a salesperson than, “I want to think it over.”

 This wastes your time and prevents you from moving on to the next prospect in your pipeline.

-Second, take time to help your prospect establish the value of your solution.
+Second, take time to help your prospect establish the value of your solution to start overcoming objections in sales.

 Have your prospect tell you the exact amount of money they could make or save by solving their organization’s key challenges.